 Tiers—HHSC Systems Access Request (PDF format)

-Once the access request is confirmed as appropriate, forms should be e-mailed to TIERSAccess@twc.state.tx.us by one of the following methods:
+Once the access request is confirmed as appropriate, forms should be e-mailed to TIERSAccess@twc.texas.gov by one of the following methods:

-For Texas Workforce Solutions staff—forms should be e-mailed by the TWIST System Administrator, the Board Network Administrator, or the Board Executive Director.
+For Texas Workforce Solutions staff—forms should be e-mailed by the WorkInTexas.com System Administrator, the Board Network Administrator, or the Board Executive Director.

 For TWC-designated staff—forms should be e-mailed by the unit supervisor.